craignicol/cosmosdb-presentation/slides.md

 * It's not relational
 * Don't try and join between documents, you can only join within to traverse hierarchy
 * What queries do you need to optimise?
+* It's no longer about 3NF
+  * Remember the SQL API is SQL syntax on NoSql data

 ---

 ## Data structure (Table API)

 * It's actually KV pair

+---

+## Data structure (Graph API)

+* Nodes and vertices
+* Models relationships (e.g. social media)
+* Support Gremlin language for queries

 ---